greg-raven/Uncommon-Sense/_posts/2014-06-17-the-obama-solution-to-illegal-immigration.md

 tag: 'Brenda Walker'
 ---

-The Obama Regime’s response to the tsunami of illegal alien children from Central America: dump them in places Obama despises, namely Arizona (the leader in state immigration enforcement), and assorted military bases.
+The Obama Regime's response to the tsunami of illegal alien children from Central America: dump them in places Obama despises, namely Arizona (the leader in state immigration enforcement), and assorted military bases.